mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 using the “pull model” implementation after the end of the GSoC period.
 With that, the wet/dry mode will be done for the effect too.
-As the next project extensions, based on the survey, the following options or features can be added to the Pitch shift effect implementation:
+As the next project extensions, based on the survey, the following options or features can be added to the Pitch Shift effect implementation:

 * Auto-tune effect
 * A piano keyboard interface
 * Optimize interface for common controllers
 * CPU load balancing
-* Consider interaction with the main Pitch shifter
+* Consider interaction with the main Pitch Shifter
 * Expose compensation delay as additional parameter for making funny things without extra CPU cycles